This is the part of the exhaust system from the outlet of a turbocharger to the final vent to open air.

 (Tips / Exhaust End)

-This is the final stage of the exhaust gasses before it reaches normal air conditions, size and style of this part has little effect on volume, sound or power.
-Style is the main focus.
+This is the final stage of the exhaust gasses journey before it reaches normal air conditions, size and style of this part has little effect on volume, sound or power.
+Style is the main focus and are available in stainless steel, ceramic coated matt black and carbon fibre.

 (Flex section / Flex)